metcalfc/changelog-generator/README.md

 ```

 If you are seeing this error its likely that you do not yet have a GitHub release.
 You might have a git tag and that shows up in the release tab.
 The
 API this Action uses only works with GitHub Releases.
-Covnert one of your tags to a release and you'll be on your way.
+Convert one of your tags to a release and you'll be on your way.
 You can check out how this
 repository uses this action and GitHub releases for an [example](.github/workflows/release.yml).